InitRoot/shareAttack/README.md

+##  Disclaimer
+I take not responsibility for your use of the software.
+Development is done in my personal capacity and carry no affiliation to my work.

 # ShareAttack!
 *Crawl any windows network with Active Directory for computers and subsequently launch an attack on weak file permissions.*